Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/editor-view-margins.md

 - Second, make a custom [IEditorViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IEditorViewMarginFactory) that creates an instance of your margin class.
 - Third, add your custom margin factory to the [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[ViewMarginFactories](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.ViewMarginFactories) collection.

 At this point your margin should now be getting added to the view.
-Scrollable margins need to update when the text area is changed, so be sure to attach to the view's [TextAreaLayout](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView.TextAreaLayout) event and update the margin properly when that event fires.
+Scrollable margins need to update when the text area is changed, so be sure to attach to the view's [TextAreaLayout](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView.TextAreaLayout) event and update the margin properly when that event is raised.

 For details on implementing a custom margin including several complete examples, please see the related QuickStarts in the samples.